freddiehaddad/ms2cc/README.md

 1. Download clangd from [https://github.com/clangd/clangd/releases](https://github.com/clangd/clangd/releases)
 2. Add to your PATH, or configure the full path in your editor settings

+### clangd shows too many warnings with MSVC code

+**Cause:** clangd reports some MSVC-specific warnings that aren't relevant (e.g., `#pragma optimize`, missing field initializers).

+**Solution:** Use the provided `.clangd` configuration template:

+1. Copy `.clangd.template` to `.clangd` in your project root
+2. Customize as needed (see comments in the template)
+3. For detailed information, see [Using clangd with MSVC Projects](docs/CLANGD_USAGE.md)

+The template suppresses common MSVC-specific warnings while keeping important diagnostics.

 ## LSP and AI: Better Together

 With the rise of AI-powered coding assistants, some developers believe LSP is antiquated.
 However, LSP remains essential for high-quality code intelligence for several reasons: